A Guide to Self-Care for Nurses, Clinicians, and Support Staff

 4. Eat a Balanced Diet

 What you eat plays a huge role in your energy, concentration, and overall health.
-While at work, you spend most of the day on your feet and pushing various carts and other equipment with you.
+While at work, you spend most of the day on walking around the building and pushing various carts and other equipment with you.
 One study found that nurses walk an average of five miles during a typical 12-hour shift.
 That level of movement coupled with the physical demands of face-to-face patient care requires thoughtful eating and hydration.

 And though your shifts are fast-paced with little time for breaks, eating real, nutritious food will help you feel and perform your best.
 A granola bar or burger and fries are not the ideal foods to power you through your 12-hour shift.
 Choose healthy takeout options, or bring your own food so you can fuel for long hours.